TwanAsselbergs/conventional-react/README.md

 ## Overview

-A clean, modern, and well-structured React project template using Vite, TypeScript, Tailwind CSS, ESLint, and React Router.
-It's pre-configured with best practices, a recommended folder structure, and @/ aliasing.
+A React template using Vite, TypeScript, Tailwind CSS, React Router, and @/ aliasing.
+It's pre-configured with 2025's best practices and a recommended folder structure.
 The goal is to help students set up professional-quality React applications fast and with ease.

-## Installation
+## Want to use this template as a start for your project?

 1. [Install Bun](https://bun.sh/)